 pts - STREAMS pseudo-tty slave driver

 Only one open is allowed on a master device.
 Multiple opens are allowed on the slave device.
-After both the master and slave have been opened, the user has two file descriptors which are end points of a full duplex connection composed of two streams automatically connected at the master and slave drivers.
+After both the master and slave have been opened, the user has two file descriptors which are the end points of a full duplex connection composed of two streams which are automatically connected at the master and slave drivers.
 The user may then push modules onto either side of the stream pair.
-The user needs to push the ptem(7M) and ldterm(7M) modules onto the slave side of the pseudo-terminal subsystem to get terminal semantics.
+The autopush(8) system will push the required STREAMS modules for terminal semantics on first open.

 The master and slave drivers pass all messages to their adjacent queues.
 Only the M_FLUSH needs some processing.
 Because the read queue of one side is connected to the write queue of the other, the FLUSHR flag is changed to the FLUSHW flag and vice versa.
 When the master device is closed an M_HANGUP message is sent to the slave device which will render the device unusable.
 The process on the slave side gets the errno EIO when attempting to write on that stream but it will be able to read any data remaining on the stream head read queue.
 When all the data has been read, read returns 0 indicating that the stream can no longer be used.
 On the last close of the slave device, a 0-length message is sent to the master device.
 When the application on the master side issues a read() or getmsg() and 0 is returned, the user of the master device decides whether to issue a close() that dismantles the pseudo-terminal subsystem.
 If the master device is not closed, the pseudo-tty subsystem will be available to another user to open the slave device.
 Since 0-length messages are used to indicate that the process on the slave side has closed and should be interpreted that way by the process on the master side, applications on the slave side should not write 0-length messages.
 If that occurs, the write returns 0, and the 0-length message is discarded by the ptem module.